-Today is an excellent day to discover more about the health benefits of triticale.
+It’s an excellent day to discover more about the potential health benefits of triticale.

 Triticale is a hybrid grain created from the cross-breeding of wheat and rye.

 First developed in Scotland in the late 1800s, triticale is now grown around the world for its high nutritional value and use as animal feed.

 It offers many health benefits, including aiding digestion, boosting immunity, and lowering cholesterol levels.

 As a cross between wheat and rye, triticale contains both the gluten proteins found in wheat as well as the beneficial nutrients found in rye.